WOSPM/checker/README.md

 2. Metrics can be dependent to each other (If there is no README, no need to make any check in README content etc.)
 3. Every metric should have a unique WOSPMXXX number and a unique title (uppercase and snake-case).

+For more information about adding a new metric to the project, please [Add New Metric](./CONTRIBUTING.md#add-new-metric) section.

 ### List of Existing Metrics

 To see the details of the metrics, click the metric title for detailed document.